tydickinson29/Fires/README.md

 The dataset obtained went back to 1982, however there were no figures for acres burned from 1982-1999.
 Thus, we decided to use a 15-year climatology for now.

-Indicators: Adjusted fatalities (found using combined fire service and civilian fatalities and combined fire service and civilian injuries), acres burned, number of fires, number of days with a fire, total seasonal rainfall, average CWA high temperature, and KBDI/number of dry fronts.
+Indicators were broken into three categories:
+- **Occurance**
+    - Number of reports
+    - Number of report days
+    - Total tornado path length
+- **Impacts**
+    - Fatalities/injuries blend
+    - Total acres burned
+- **Meteorology/Severity**
+    - Total CWA rainfall
+    - Average maximum temperature (discussed below)
+    - KBDI/Fronts (discussed below)

 In our dataset times were not given for the fire reports, so number of days with a fire were strictly by date.

+Average maximum temperaure was calculated using the climate division method discussed below in rainfalls.

 KBDI was provided by Texas A&M University on a county-by-county basis from 1995 to the present.
 These files listed each counties' average, minimum, and maximum KBDI values.
 For our indicator, we found the number of days each county had an average above 575 or a maximum above 650.
 The sum of all 33 counties in our CWA was used.
+We used solely this number in the summer.
+In the spring, it is weighted evenly with the number of dry fronts.
+In the fall it is weighted evenly with the number of strong dry fronts.
-This method only applies to summer and fall.
-In the winter and spring, we used number of dry fronts, as these produce the large-scale winds that favor fire weather.
-They had to have produced less than 0.1 inches of rain, on average, and there were not wetting rains of 0.2 inches in the previous two days.
-Ideally, we use solely KBDI in the summer, solely frontal passages in the winter, and weight KBDI and frontal passages half and half in spring and fall to account for year-to-year variability in date of first and last strong frontal passage.
+In the winter only the number of dry fronts was used.
+Dry fronts are those that produced less than 0.1 inches of rain, on average, and there were not wetting rains of 0.2 inches in the previous two days.

 Any controlled burning or prescribed burn that did not have a fatality, injury, associated cost, or acres burned listed was removed.